CyprienKelma/CyprienKelma/README.md

 - The good timeless classics : SQL and Python (with dbt, PySpark and Pandas)
 - Spark for distributed computing
 - Airflow and Prefect for batch pipeline orchestration
 - Relationnal Databases (PostgreSQL, SQLite) and NoSQL (MongoDB, Cassandra, Redis)
+- Java (and Spring Boot for Backend)
 - Delta Lake and Databricks, on which I'm currently working to pass the Data Engineer Professional Certification this year
-- CI/CD with GitHub Action, especially to manage artifact publication and project deployment on dev/preprod/prod environments
+- DevOps/DataOps Concepts and CI/CD with GitHub Action, especially to manage artifact publication and project deployment on dev/preprod/prod environments
 - Docker and Kubernetes (on premise or with Cloud services)

 #### Cloud Computing :